nishitmehta1/reactjs-weatherapp/README.md

 ## Test
 https://nishitmehta1.github.io/reactjs-weatherapp/

+NOTE: Since an API is being called for retrieving weather data, you need to allow your browser to make 3rd party requests.

 ## What I learnt from this project
 * Asynchronous API calling in React
 * Parsing data retrieved through API using JSON